A bit about Chasing Bugs…

-Today, the work of Chasing Bugs exists at the intersection of ecology and horticulture.
-Inspired by work of scientists like Doug Tallamy, we strive to promote sustainable home landscape practices that support insects and spiders while while fostering appreciation of the beauty and diversity of bugs around the world.
+Today, my work with Chasing Bugs exists at the intersection of ecology and horticulture.
+Inspired by work of scientists like Doug Tallamy, I strive to promote sustainable home landscape practices that support insects and spiders while while fostering appreciation of the beauty and diversity of bugs around the world.

-- We strive to learn about and properly identify the animals we photograph so that others may learn.
+- I strive to learn about and properly identify the animals I photograph so that others may learn.

-- We strive to live sustainably and walk upon this earth gently.
-We understand that we are temporary stewards – caretakers – of the land on which we reside.
+- I strive to live sustainably and walk upon this earth gently.
+I understand that we are temporary stewards—caretakers—of the land on which we live.

-- We strive to engage in landscape practices that promote stewardship of local wildlife.
+- I strive to engage in landscape practices that promote stewardship of local plants and wildlife.